Notes for: Francis Bridon, Jr.

 Son Francis, Buried 26 November, 1699 at Rye

-Here is a summary of Francis Bridon, Jr. Based on the available records and some educated interpetation of them, I believe Francis Bridon, Jr. was born about 1652 in or near the village of Soubise in the old province of Saintonge, France.
+Here is a summary of Francis Bridon, Jr. Based on the available records and some educated interpretation of them, It seems that Francis Bridon, Jr. was born about 1652 in or near the village of Port-des-Barques in the old province of Saintonge, France.
 As Protestants, he and his father and other family and friends fled from there in 1681 and became refugees in England.
-Francis seems to have left his wife in France.
-I'm guessing she was not willing to flee her native country for her beliefs.
-Francis, in 1686, does seem to have a wife in England.
-Maybe that is a woman he married there or somehow his wife did make it later on from France to England.
-We do not know.
-From 1685 to 1698, Francis was a prisoner in France having been picked up while fishing off the coast of Rye, England.
+Francis may have had to leave his wife in France - at least at first,.
+The records are not quite clear about this.
+In 1686, Francis does seem to have a wife in England.
+Therefore, his wife did make it later on from France to England.
+From 1685 to 1698, Francis was a prisoner of the French government having been picked up while fishing off the coast of Rye, England.
 Most of that time, he might have been on a ship as a galley slave - a very difficult sentence.
 He was released in 1698 and seems to have quickly made his way back to England.
 It seems like he was then in America very early in the 1700s.
 He seems to have been a mariner based in Boston.
-His wife was either there with him and holding down the fort back on family land on Staten Island.
+His wife was either there with him or she was holding down the fort back on family land on Staten Island, New York.
 Francis eventually moved back to Staten Island died and there before August 1, 1723.
-He and his wife do not seem to have had any children.
+He and his wife do not seem to have had any surviving children.

 Now here are some more details and other possible interpretations of the information related to his life.

 Baird says that in 1684 Francis returned to France while his family waited in England.
-He was trying to recover some of their fortune left there.
+He was trying to recover some of a large family fortune left there.

 The following seems to be an abstract of this Francis Bridon's arrest record and sentence to becoming a galley slave.
-This is the first record I have seen of his birthdate.
+This is the first and only record I have seen of his birth date.
 It comes from the Musée du Désert site in France.
 There must be a little more in the original record based on some other other abstracts I have seen of other galley slaves.

 BRIDON, François.
 Né vers 1652, matelot.
 De Rochefort (Soubise) (17780).
 Condamné à Calais pour exil, le 3 décembre 1686.
 Libéré à St Malo le 13 juin 1698.